-These historic changes could significantly affect how much and when CGT payment is due, so if you are a landlord, property investor or a homeowner, you need to be aware of these changes and plan future property disposals accordingly.
+These historic changes could significantly affect how much and when CGT payment is due, so if you are a landlord, property investor or homeowner, you need to be aware of these changes and plan future property disposals accordingly.

 What is changing?

-From 6 April 2020, those selling residential property will only have 30 days to file a CGT return and make an advance payment towards their tax bill where CGT is due.
+From 6 April 2020, those selling a residential property will only have 30 days to file a CGT return and make an advance payment towards their tax bill where CGT is due.

 This is significantly different from the current rule, which allows people to pay CGT on the disposal of a property up to 22 months after the sale, as part of their self-assessment return.

 The new system will require sellers to complete an online form where they identify a gain.
 However, they will still need to include this information on the following year’s self-assessment return for reference.